 13 May 2017

-Vitamins and minerals are your first defense in a modern world polluted with super bugs and ever increasing illness.
+Vitamins and minerals are your first defence in a modern world polluted with superbugs and ever-increasing illness.
 These micronutrients are the army that will fight off age-related ailments and deterioration of systems.
 Obviously, the ideal way of getting your vitamins would be through diet, but the modern diet is making this harder and harder.
 While it’s always important to eat well, it becomes especially essential around age 40 because that’s when the rules start to change.

 Vitamins needed as we age